bschmalhofer/otobo-ideas/GPW_2022/talk.md

 German Perl/Raku Workshop conference 2022 in Leipzig

+Work on OTOBO sponsored by Rother OSS

 ## Who am I ?

 - Bernhard Schmalhofer from Munich.pm
-- Started with Perl in the 1990s when studying physics
+- Started with Perl in 1990s when studying physics
-- Some years in bioinformatics
+- Some years in bioinformatics in 2000s
 - Freelancing since 2008
 - Became involved with OTOBO in 2020